 Rhino 3D Keyboard Shortcuts

-Rhino's interface runs on a command-line-driven model borrowed from its AutoCAD lineage, which means most of its 'shortcuts' are really typed command aliases rather than modifier-key combinations — typing L and pressing Enter starts the Line command, for instance, the same way you'd type a full command name but faster.
+Rhino's interface runs on a command-line-driven model borrowed from its AutoCAD lineage, which means most of its 'shortcuts' are really typed command aliases rather than modifier-key combinations — typing L and pressing Enter starts the Line command, for instance, the same way you'd type a full command name but faster, and genuinely unlike SketchUp's single-unmodified-letter tool switches (covered separately on this site) that activate the instant you press them with no Enter required.
 This makes Rhino's shortcut system deeply customizable in principle, since virtually every command can be given a custom alias, but it also means the defaults documented here are conventions rather than hardcoded bindings the way Ctrl+C is in most software.
 Viewport navigation is a genuine exception to the typed-command pattern — panning, zooming, and rotating the 3D view use direct mouse-and-modifier combinations since those need to feel immediate rather than committed through Enter, and Rhino's four-viewport default layout (Top, Front, Right, Perspective) has its own maximize/restore shortcut for focusing on one view at a time.
 Layers work similarly to how they function in 2D illustration software, letting you organize geometry into named, independently visible and lockable groups, and the Layers panel's own shortcut set is scoped to toggling visibility and switching the active layer that new geometry gets assigned to by default.
 Grasshopper, Rhino's visual, node-based scripting plug-in for parametric and algorithmic design, runs in its own separate window with an entirely distinct interaction model built around wiring components together on a canvas, which is different enough from Rhino's own command-line-driven modeling that it's effectively a second application layered on top rather than sharing the same shortcut vocabulary.
-The Gumball manipulator and object snap toggle both address the same underlying tension in Rhino's workflow — the command-line system is precise and scriptable but can feel slow for simple direct manipulation, so Gumball exists specifically to let you drag, rotate, and scale geometry visually while still snapping to exact reference points, blending the two interaction styles rather than forcing an either/or choice.
+The Gumball manipulator and object snap toggle both address the same underlying tension in Rhino's workflow — the command-line system is precise and scriptable but can feel slow for simple direct manipulation, so Gumball exists specifically to let you drag, rotate, and scale geometry visually while still snapping to exact reference points, blending the two interaction styles rather than forcing an either/or choice, in a way that's philosophically closer to how a Gumball-free tool like SketchUp handles direct manipulation by default rather than as an optional add-on.

 Command Aliases